Penn Engineering

 Our students thrive with access to advanced facilities, cross-disciplinary collaborations, and robust global networks.
 At Penn MEAM, bold ideas are not just welcomed—they’re realized, equipping you to make an impact across diverse and evolving fields.

-• You’re excited by the idea of designing and building systems that solve real-world problems, from robotics to energy-efficient vehicles.
+• You’re excited by the idea of designing and building robotic manipulators, autonomous vehicles, or energy systems that address practical engineering challenges.

-• You’re passionate about creating sustainable solutions, such as renewable energy systems or environmentally friendly manufacturing processes.
+• You’re excited about developing sustainable technologies, such as wind turbine components, solar thermal systems, or low-emission manufacturing processes.

 possible careers